-The City of Las Vegas has nearly 150,000 hotel rooms to accommodate such volume of visitors and offers hotels for every kind of budget with nearly limitless amenities.
+The City of Las Vegas has nearly 150,000 hotel rooms to accommodate such a volume of visitors and offers hotels for every kind of budget with nearly limitless amenities.
 The average occupancy rate is 90% citywide.
 Las Vegas is also becoming known for being innovative and environmentally conscious.
-The City of Las Vegas’s Government building is powered by 100% renewable energy and saves an estimated $5 Million annually; and many of the five star resorts along the Las Vegas Strip are LEED Certified (Green).
-Las Vegas is a trendsetter and pioneer in Global Climate and foot print impacts.
+The City of Las Vegas’s Government building is powered by 100% renewable energy and saves an estimated $5 Million annually, and many of the five-star resorts along the Las Vegas Strip are LEED Certified (Green).
+Las Vegas is a trendsetter and pioneer in Global Climate and footprint impacts.

-Las Vegas is by all means a destination, something extraordinary and fun, a kid in a candy shop, but for adults.
+Las Vegas is, by all means, a destination, something extraordinary and fun, a kid in a candy shop, but for adults.
 Definitely a world leader in the arena of destination marketing, according to the Las Vegas Convention and Visitors Authority.
 Las Vegas is marketable to every locale and has a slogan and moniker that is unforgettable.
 Sin City, and What Happens in Vegas, Stays in Vegas.
-Las Vegas embraces its branding and takes it’s marketing to the next level.
-Las Vegas is now home to the Vegas Golden Knights, part of the NHL and the Las Vegas Raiders, a team in the NFL previously known as the Oakland Raiders, and as well the newest owners of the WNBA.
+Las Vegas embraces its branding and takes its marketing to the next level.
+Las Vegas is now home to the Vegas Golden Knights, part of the NHL, and the Las Vegas Raiders, a team in the NFL previously known as the Oakland Raiders, and as well the newest owners of the WNBA.
 This opportunity brings so much to the Las Vegas Valley.
-New residents, new jobs, and Las Vegas natives to grow up with an aspiration to play for their hometown team.
+New residents, new jobs, and Las Vegas natives grow up with an aspiration to play for their hometown team.

-Las Vegas has a global market of its own brewing, Las Vegas is very diverse and noted the Brookings Institute Among major metropolitan areas, Las Vegas registers the lowest level of segregation, at 40.
+Las Vegas has a global market of its own brewing, Las Vegas is very diverse, and noted to the Brookings Institute Among major metropolitan areas, Las Vegas registers the lowest level of segregation, at 40.
 Las Vegas experienced marked gains in its black and other minority populations over the years.
 To read more on this article by Brookings Institute click here.
 Las Vegas is beginning to be the new hometown for business and industry.
-Las Vegas is home to SWITCH, a word leader in data and server management.
-Marvel, Zappos, Tivo, DreamWorks, Ebay, Shutterfly, Intuit, HP, Intel, JP Morgan Chase, FujiFilm, Hulu, Boeing and more national brands, which are just a hand full of their clients.
-Amazon already has a fulfillment center in Las Vegas, and is building a new 800,000+ square foot facility, brining 30,000 employees to its warehouse.
+Las Vegas is home to SWITCH, a world leader in data and server management.
+Marvel, Zappos, Tivo, DreamWorks, Ebay, Shutterfly, Intuit, HP, Intel, JP Morgan Chase, FujiFilm, Hulu, Boeing, and more national brands, are just a hand full of their clients.
+Amazon already has a fulfillment center in Las Vegas and is building a new 800,000+ square foot facility, bringing 30,000 employees to its warehouse.
 That is a substantial employment opportunity for Las Vegas Residents.
-Just outside of Las Vegas, a 20-minutes drive from the Strip, is the future home of Faraday Future.
+Just outside of Las Vegas, a 20-minutes drive from the Strip is the future home of Faraday Future.
 They plan on breaking ground for an electric car manufacturing plant this year.
-According to the RJ als “the company has set a goal of building cars as early as 2017 and hiring 4,500 employees with an average wage of $22 an hour as part of the deal.”
+According to the RJ as “the company has set a goal of building cars as early as 2017 and hiring 4,500 employees with an average wage of $22 an hour as part of the deal.”